 Robust course curriculum and solid live instruction

-As a high-end test prep provider, Dalton offers something that can’t be found easily among all CFP courses.
-Their Virtual Classroom enables students to learn from an instructor in a live classroom-style environment.
+As a high-end test prep provider, Dalton Education planning offers something that can’t be found easily among all CFP courses.
+Their Vitual Classroom enables Dalton Review students to learn from an instructor in a live classroom-style environment.

 A la carte course options with more than 20 hours of audio content

 One of the CFP courses offered by Keir concerns the calculations and formulas commonly used in financial planning.
-This is a course that will not only help students pass the exam but also apply their knowledge in their future careers.
+This is a course that will not meanhelp students pass the exam but also apply thin their future careers.

 Another Keir CFP course students can use involves 20+ hours of audio content discussing the ins and outs of financial planning in great detail.
-This is a fantastic resource for students who want to learn while exercising or commuting.
+Again, this is a fantastic resource for students who want to learn while exercising or commuting.

 The educational courses and supplementary materials provided by Keir are sold a la carte.
 This means that students are free to pick and choose particular study materials that they prefer, which is helpful for individuals on a tight budget.